-• Due to the nature of construction work, using a signalman or flagman is necessary.
-Always ensure that you and any person involved fully understand the gestures and signals used by your signalman or flagman.
-If such a communication fails at any time, use an intercom communication.
+Due to the nature of construction work, the use of a signalman or flagman is necessary.
+Always make sure that you fully understand the gestures and signals used by your signalman or flagman and so do all the persons involved in the work.
+If at anytime such a way of communication fails, use an intercom communication.

 - Prior to commencing any operations, run a comprehensive drill rehearsal to ensure that every participant comprehends, can effectively respond to, and proficiently practice both the designated signals and emergency protocols. - Clean the soles of your shoes of any dirt, grease, or gravel on your soles before going into the cab.
-Operating the excavator pedal with dirt and grease on the soles may result in uncontrollable throttle or accidental falling from the cab. - NEVER place any plastic or glass bottle in the cab, which could catch fire. - ALWAYS lower your working device to the ground and shut the engine down before leaving the driver's seat.
-Store the key(s) in a designated place that is inaccessible to unauthorized use.
+Operating the excavator pedal with dirt and grease on the soles may result in uncontrollable throttle or accidental falling from the cab. - NEVER place any plastic or glass bottle in the cab, which could catch on fire. - ALWAYS lower your working device to the ground and shut the engine down before leaving the driver's seat.
+Store the key(S) in a designated place inaccessible to unauthorized use.

-- ALWAYS check that the control rod/joystick is in neutral before starting or stopping the engine. - Do not enter or exit the excavator by jumping.
+- ALWAYS check that the control rod/joystick is set at neutral before starting or stopping the engine. - Do not enter or exit the excavator by jumping.
 ALWAYS mount the excavator as depicted.
 NEVER attempt to get on and off a moving excavator.
-NEVER use the control rod/joystick as a handle. - If the excavator must work in such conditions, please consult Customer Service.
+NEVER use the control rod/joystick as a handle. - If the excavator must work in such conditions, please consult the Customer Service.

-• NEVER carry any persons with the excavator.
+NEVER carry any persons with the excavator.

-- AWLAYS circle the excavator to check for anomalies before entering the cab and operating. - ONLY start the excavator when no one is within its operation radiuses. - NEVER start the engine if you see a "DO NOT OPERATE" warning label or similar signs in the driver's cab, the control rod, or the start switch. - NEVER move the bracket over any person.
+- AWLAYS circle around the excavator to check for any anomalies before getting into the cab and operating. - ONLY start the excavator when no one is within its operation radiuses. - NEVER start the engine if you see a "DO NOT OPERATE" warning label or similar signs in the driver's cab, on the control rod, or the start switch. - NEVER move the bracket over any person.
 Debris falling off could cause serious injuries or even death.